 The Chase Sapphire Preferred is a more versatile option that caters to a wider range of consumers.
 With rewards on travel, dining, streaming, and groceries, the card offers something for everyone.

-On the other hand, the Marriott Bonvoy Boundless can be a valuable option for loyal Marriott customers.
+On the other hand, the Bonvoy Boundless can be a valuable option for loyal Marriott customers.
 It lets you earn points for your stays and comes with a free anniversary night.

 While both cards offer valuable benefits, the Chase Sapphire Preferred card is undeniably a superior option.
 Its broad range of reward categories and benefits makes it an excellent choice for those who want to earn rewards on everyday purchases.